-Jean Liu is the Vice President, Legal of CompTIA, Inc. Prior to CompTIA, she worked as an attorney for a national law firm representing domestic and London-based insurance carriers with respect to sophisticated insurance coverage matters.
+Jean Liu is the Senior Vice President, General Counsel of CompTIA, Inc., where she leads the legal and compliance functions of CompTIA and its affiliates globally.
+Prior to CompTIA, she worked as an attorney for a national law firm representing domestic and London-based insurance carriers with respect to sophisticated insurance coverage matters.
 She also has extensive litigation experience with a wide range of matters including those arising from commercial disputes, medical and legal malpractice, other professional liability, employment law, and privacy law.
 Jean attended the University of California, Irvine, where she received degrees in cognitive science and anthropology, and Loyola University of Chicago School of Law, where she received her law degree and served on the executive boards of the Annals of Health Law, Loyola Consumer Law Review, and APALSA.
-Jean is the Immediate Past President of the Chinese American Bar Association of Greater Chicago.
+Jean is a past president of the Chinese American Bar Association of Greater Chicago.

 Sang Yup Lee